core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * There is no default format defined in CoAP for aggregation of multiple responses into a single response.
 Such a format could be standardized based on, for example, the multipart Content-Format {{RFC8710}}.

 Finally, {{sec-proxy-forward}} refers to {{RFC8075}} for the operation of HTTP-to-CoAP proxies for multicast CoAP requests.
-This relies on the "application/http" media type to let the proxy return multiple CoAP responses -- each translated to a HTTP response -- back to the HTTP client.
+This relies on the "application/http" media type to let the proxy return multiple CoAP responses -- each translated to an HTTP response -- back to the HTTP client.
 Of course, in this case the HTTP client sending a group URI to the proxy needs to be aware that it is going to receive this format, and needs to be able to decode it into the responses of multiple CoAP servers.
 Also, the IP source address of each CoAP response cannot be determined anymore from the "application/http" response.
 The HTTP client may still be able to identify the CoAP servers by other means such as application-specific information in the response payload.

 # Issues and Limitations with Reverse-Proxies # {#sec-issues-reverse-proxies}